nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to add task along with task details
-2. TaskManager adds task with the details provided
+2. TaskManager adds task with the details provided <br>
 Use case ends.

 **Extensions**